artemis-sbs/sbs_utils/docs/_sources/tutorials/entry.rst.txt

 - The Console Dispatcher

-The Gui system is handles presentation of Guis.
+The Gui system handles presentation of Guis.
 It does so by handling the HandlePresentGui, HandlePresentGUIMessage, and HandleClientConnect.

 The Tick Dispatcher handle the HandleSimulationTick by providing time delayed function calls.

 The Damage Dispatcher is for handling the HandleDamageEvent.

 The Console Dispatcher is for handling the HandleConsoleObjectSelection and HandleCommsButton.

 default handlers
 ^^^^^^^^^^^^^^^^^^^

 sbs_utils provides a default implementation of all the Entry point handlers.
-The default behavior implements the hnadlers to call the appropriate sbs_utils system as described above.
+The default behavior implements the handlers to call the appropriate sbs_utils system as described above.

-to use the default handlers and connect a mission script to these systems.
+To use the default handlers and connect a mission script to these systems do the following.

 In a mission's script.py import the handlers with the one line below.
-With that that should be it.
+That should be it.
 The mission script should now be set to use sbs_utils systems and provide all handlers.

 .. code-block:: python